CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 ## Infrastructure Setup Guides

 ### [EKS Cluster Setup](EKS-ClusterSetup.md)
-Instructions to setup an EKS cluster
+Instructions to setup an AWS EKS cluster.

 ### [AKS Cluster Setup]
-Not currently available.
+We are currently not providing instructions for creating an Azure AKS cluster.
+Please refer to the Azure documentation.

 ### [AWS EKS Configuration](README-AWS-EKS.md)
 Guide to configure Imaging on EKS